jegeblad/MaskVisionTest/README.md

 ## Description

-I couldn't find any simple implementation example in Objective-C of Apple's Vision framework for foreground masking, so I made this small example and personal test.

 This is a small example / experiment with Apple Vision's framework Foreground Masking, which segments foreground objects from the background in an image.

+I couldn't find any simple implementation example in Objective-C of Apple's Vision framework for foreground masking, so I made this small one-file example and test to experiment with the new feature.
+The result is not quite a good as I hope, but it is interesting.

+Everything is contained in the `MasingTest/main.m` file.

 It uses: